AlfredPolanco/API-AUTOMATION/README.md

 `git clone https://github.com/AlfredPolanco/API-AUTOMATION.git`

-* Run the Postman collection with the following command `npm run newman` an HTMML will be generated wit the test results
+* Run the Postman collection with the following command `npm run newman` an HTML will be generated wit the test results